pedrorechez/transitivenetwork/docs/resources/implementation.md

 # Transitive Network Implementation

+<p style="color:red"> DISCLAIMER: THE CODE IN THIS REPOSITORY IS A PROTOTYPE AND IS A BETA RELEASE.
+PLEASE DO NOT USE IT IN PRODUCTION.</p>

 ## Introduction

-This repository contains Ethereum smart contract code that is used in transitive network.
+This repository contains Ethereum smart contract code that is used in the Transitive Network.
 The following sections provide information on how to setup the development environment for the code.
-This page explains how to setup the development environment.
-For more information about the code, please refer [this]() document.
+For more information about the contract code, please refer [this]() document.

 ## Getting Started

 Ensure that `git` or `curl` is installed in your system.
-Download the repository [here](https://github.com/pedrorechez/CreditNetworkImplementation/archive/master.zip) and extract it:
+Download the repository [here] [#TODO: Link to transitive network repo](https://github.com/pedrorechez/CreditNetworkImplementation/archive/master.zip) and extract it:

 ```
 $ curl https://github.com/pedrorechez/CreditNetworkImplementation/archive/master.zip